 In the summer of 2010, a new group came to share the building.
 The Shetland Textile Working Museum, set up by the Shetland Guild of Spinners, Weavers and Dyers in 1996, had been without premises for some years, and gladly accepted an offer of temporary use of the building to house their collection of Shetland Textiles.
 It was indeed a Working Museum, with a custodian, and members of the Guild demonstrating their skills of knitting and spinning.
 For the next 2 years the STWM continued to share the Böd with the Arthur Anderson Museum (soon to close), overseen by a board of Trustees, but run by a management committee of Guild members.
 However, the responsibilities of fundraising, volunteering and management began to take its toll on the Guild members, and it seemed that the Museum, running at a considerable loss, would have to close.
 The demands of the Museum were also undermining the Guild, as membership was falling and textile skills were in danger of being lost.

 Fortunately, a less drastic solution was found – the legal relationship between the Museum and the Guild was dissolved, freeing the Guild members to concentrate on their original objective of developing Shetland’s textile skills.
 The Museum was renamed the Shetland Textile Museum, as it is today.
 Shetland Amenity Trust continued to care for the fabric of the building and grounds, but in 2012 a new Board of Trustees, all volunteers, took over the management responsibilities.
-Many of the Guild members, however, still come to demonstrate their skills in the Museum, which is now open 5 days a week, under the stewardship of a Custodian.
+Many of the Guild members, however, still come to demonstrate their skills in the Museum, which is now open 5 days a week, under the stewardship of the Visitors Service Attendant.
 Visitors from all over the world come each season to admire the Collection of over 700 examples of Shetland Textiles, and our heritage appears to be in safe hands.